dave-kennedy/blacklist/readme.md

 ###Step 5: Add OpenDNS to dnsmasq config

-Do this step on your DNS server.
+Do this and the next step on your firewall/DNS server.

 ```bash
 #we already made a backup